 Sending mail using Postfix in Azure

-Configuring MailChannels as a smart host mail relay destination allows Postfix to route emails destined for remote delivery through our Cloud anti-spam solution for inspection before delivering to the intended destination or rejecting identified abusive content and rejecting delivery.
+Configuring MailChannels as a smart host mail relay destination allows Postfix to route emails destined for remote delivery through our Outbound Filtering anti-spam solution for inspection before delivering to the intended destination or rejecting identified abusive content and rejecting delivery.